 Pupil Leadership:

 Pupil leadership in school is outstanding impacting confidence, behaviour, attitude and attainment.
 This has been a significant development since the last inspection and is evident through; The development of the students council at 3-11 and recent development of children’s voice at 2-11; Sports leadership and business enterprise schemes.
-(90% of students and children feel happy and excited by learning at Buttercup Primary school and comment of the different opportunities that are open to them There has been a marked increase in the phenomena of effective and functional work related learning placements, resulting in future ambition and destination planning School councillors are very progressive and work well with SLT.
+(90% of students and children feel happy and excited by learning at Buttercup Primary school and comment of the different opportunities that are open to them There has been a marked increase in the phenomena of effective and functional work related learning placements, resulting in future ambition and destination planning School councillors are very progressive and work well with SMT.

 Value for Money: